-Liberal Arts Core Curriculum (For 2015–2016 academic year) Director
+Liberal Arts Core Curriculum

 Colgate’s Core program is a defining feature of its liberal arts curriculum.
 The Core Curriculum at Colgate takes seriously the faculty’s mission to engage students in the fullness of a liberal arts education: to learn, reflect, and live with an expanding awareness of one’s responsibility to self, community, and the larger world.
 As such, Colgate’s Core Curriculum aims to prepare students for rich and fulfilling lives in a context of rapid change here and around the globe.

-CORE 151 Legacies of the Ancient World Director
+CORE 151 Legacies of the Ancient World Director A. Cooper

-This course, taught by an interdisciplinary staff, explores texts from the ancient Mediterranean and Near Eastern world that have given rise to some of the philosophical, political, religious, and artistic traditions associated with “The West.”
-The texts of this component articulate perennial issues: the nature of the human and the divine; the virtues and the good life; the true, the just and the beautiful; the difference between subjective opinion and objective knowledge.
-They exemplify basic modes of speech, literary forms, and patterns of thinking that establish the terminology of academic and intellectual discourse and critical thought: epic, rhetoric, tragedy, epistemology, science, democracy, rationality, the soul, spirit, law, grace.
+This course explores ancient texts that articulate perennial issues: the nature of the human and the divine; the virtues and the good life; the true, the just and the beautiful; the difference between subjective opinion and objective knowledge.
+These texts exemplify basic modes of speech, literary forms, and patterns of thinking that establish the terminology of academic and intellectual discourse and critical thought: epic, rhetoric, tragedy, epistemology, science, democracy, rationality, the soul, spirit, law, grace.
 Such terms have shaped the patterns of life, norms, and prejudices that have been continually challenged, criticized, and refashioned throughout history.
-To highlight both the dialogue and conflicts between the texts and these traditions, this course focuses on both the historical contexts of these texts and the ongoing retellings and reinterpretations of them through time.
-Moreover, the course emphasizes that Western traditions were not formed in a vacuum but developed in dialogue and conflict with other traditions, some of which lie beyond the geographical area of “The West.”
-To accomplish its objectives the course is necessarily multidisciplinary.
+To highlight both the dialogue and conflicts between the texts and the traditions they embody, this course, taught by a multidisciplinary staff and in an interdisciplinary manner, focuses on both the historical contexts of these texts and the ongoing retellings and reinterpretations of them through time.
+Moreover, the course includes texts from the ancient Mediterranean world that have given rise to some of the philosophical, political, religious, and artistic traditions associated with “The West,” emphasizing that Western traditions were not formed in a vacuum but developed in dialogue and conflict with other traditions, some of which lie beyond the geographical area of “The West.”
 Common to all sections of this component are classic works such as Homer, the Hebrew Bible, the New Testament, Plato, and a Roman text.
 Complementary texts or visual materials from the ancient period, in and beyond the Western world, and/or response texts from the medieval or contemporary periods are added in individual sections or groups of sections.
 Thus, some groups of sections may have particular themes.
 These themes will be identified at registration every term.

-CORE 152 Challenges of Modernity Director
+CORE 152 Challenges of Modernity Director M. Tumulty

 Modernity is a crucial element of the intellectual legacy to which we are heirs.
 A matrix of intellectual, social, and material forces that have transformed the world over the last quarter millennium, modernity has introduced new problems and possibilities into human life.
 Within modernity, issues of meaning, identity, and morality have been critiqued in distinctive ways.
 People of different social classes, racial groups, ethnic backgrounds, genders and sexual identities have contributed to an increasingly rich public discourse.
 The human psyche has been problematized, and the dynamic character of the world, both natural and social, has been explored.
 Urbanization and technological development have transformed the patterns of everyday life.
 Imperialism has had a complex and lasting impact on the entire globe.
 The human capability to ameliorate social and physical ills has increased exponentially, and yet so has the human capacity for mass destruction and exploitation.
 In this course, taught by an interdisciplinary staff, students explore texts from a variety of media that engage with the ideas and phenomena central to modernity.
 To ensure a substantially common experience for students, the staff each year chooses texts to be taught in all sections of the course.
 This component of the Core Curriculum encourages students to think broadly and critically about the world that they inhabit, asking them to see their contemporary concerns in the perspective of the long-standing discourses of modernity.

-Scientific Perspectives on the World Director
+Scientific Perspectives on the World Director J. Meyers

 All people routinely face important decisions about their own lives and about issues of broader social significance that require scientific literacy.
 In order to make thoughtful decisions about such matters, it is necessary to have a solid understanding of how scientific knowledge is obtained and an appreciation for the complexities of applying scientific findings to broader issues.
 The courses in the Scientific Perspectives (SP) program are designed to address both of these needs, and are unified by two common purposes.
 First, these courses deepen students’ understanding of the methods used in scientific fields to acquire knowledge about the world.
 Each of the SP courses focuses on an area of scientific research to give students grounding in the interplay of scientific analysis, verification, and explanation.
 Second, the SP courses broaden students’ understanding of the relevance of scientific methods by helping students to apply scientific methods and findings to a broad range of issues.
 Specifically, these courses help students to connect their growing understanding of scientific methods either to a topic relevant to society and the human experience or to an area of knowledge or mode of inquiry outside the natural sciences and mathematics.
 In this way, SP courses are multi-disciplinary in focus.
 Because empirical methods and quantitative reasoning are used in a variety of disciplines, the topics of the SP courses span the study of the physical world, biological processes, human behavior, mathematical methods, and technological innovations.
 SP courses provide an illustration of the application of the scientific method through an active learning, problem-oriented experience for students.